stigin-starview/basic-fashion/README.md

-An E-commerce website with django backend and react j.s frontend
+E-commerce website with django backend and react j.s frontend